-With this project, PWDA is looking at how the COVID-19 pandemic has affected the mental health and wellbeing of women with disability.
+The Pandemic Research Project looks at how the COVID-19 pandemic has affected the mental health and wellbeing of women with disability.

-Women have been disproportionately affected by the COVID-19 pandemic due to several factors, including economic insecurity, over-representation in certain sectors of the economy and caring responsibilities.
+Women have been disproportionately affected by the COVID-19 pandemic due to several factors, including economic insecurity, over-representation in certain sectors of the economy, and caring responsibilities.

 For more information, contact Sally Holmes at firstname.lastname@example.org.